top of page

 Educational and Professional Background

-Internal Family Systems Practitioner (IFS):
+Internal Family Systems (IFS) & Somatic Internal Family Systems Practitioner (SIFS)

 IFS is a therapeutic method focusing on understanding the concept of "Self" and the various "parts" that exist within an individual that can represent different feelings, reactions, or responses towards both themselves and others.
 This framework facilitates healing by engaging with these parts compassionately, ultimately helping individuals connect more deeply with themselves.
 By reframing statements such as "I am angry" to "A part of me is angry," IFS highlights the protective intent of these parts.
-The goal is to understand, befriend, and integrate these parts as valuable resources, fostering self-awarenessand emotional balance.
-Read more about the IFS methodology here.
+The goal is to understand, befriend, and integrate these parts as valuable resources, fostering self-awareness and emotional balance.
+Read more about IFS here.

 This approach focuses on addressing trauma by working with the body's physiology.
 As a general overview, it aims to help individuals develop a greater sense of body awareness and release trauma-related energy stored in the body.
 The best use of SEP is in gently guiding clients to reconnect with their bodily sensations, improving their ability to process and heal from traumatic experiences.
 By doing so, clients can find relief from stress and develop more effective coping mechanisms.
 Read more about SEP here.

-Hakomi Somatic Psychotherapy Practitioner:
+Hakomi Somatic Psychotherapy Graduate

 Rooted in mindfulness, Hakomi emphasizes the importance of being present in the therapeutic process.
 Utilizing gentle, mindful awareness, individuals can access deep-seated beliefs and patterns often stored within the body.
 This method supports transformative change by creating a safe, conscious space to explore one's inner experiences.
 Hakomi is best used to help clients cultivate self-awareness and insight, empowering them to bring subconscious material into conscious awareness, leading to profound personal growth.
 Read more about Hakomi here.

-Dynamic Attachment Repatterning Experience (DARe) Practitioner:
+Dynamic Attachment Repatterning Experience (DARe) Practitioner

 DARe training provides a sound theoretical understanding of both early childhood and adult attachment.
 But it moves beyond theoretical concepts to give both novice and experienced practitioners skills, strategies and corrective exercises that improve communication, deepen intimacy and help heal early attachment wounds for any relationship.
 Read more about DARe here.

-Trauma Informed Stabilization Technique (TIST) Practitioner:
+Trauma Informed Stabilization Technique (TIST) Practitioner

 In TIST, we work with the ‘living legacy of trauma:’ the emotional and somatic memories held by young parts of the self and experienced as here-and-now reality by our clients.
 Using the Structural Dissociation model as a map, we ask clients to use the prefrontal cortex or observing brain to notice distressing emotions or negative thoughts as communications from parts and.
 They are taught to observe rather than suppress or react to these communications and to be interested in the parts rather than rejecting of them.
 Read more about TIST here.